 What is CBD oil?

-Will my pet feel “high” taking CBD oil?
+Will my pet feel “high” after taking CBD oil?

-Unlike its major cannabinoid partner THC, CBD is not intoxicating and won’t provide the euphoric or ‘high’ feeling.
-CBD has been researched for a range of actions including being anti-inflammatory, anticonvulsant, anxiety-easing, a muscle relaxant and antioxidant.
-It is thought the antioxidant and anti-inflammatory properties of CBD contribute to its action as a neuroprotective.
+Unlike its major cannabinoid partner THC, CBD is non-intoxicating and won’t provide the euphoric or ‘high’ feeling that is experienced with THC.
+CBD has been researched for a range of uses including anti-inflammatory, anticonvulsant, anxiety-easing, painkiller and antioxidant effects.
+It is thought the antioxidant and anti-inflammatory properties of CBD contribute to its action as a neuroprotective agent.

-How will my pet take his or her CBD oil?
+How will my pet take their CBD oil?

 Despite this, CBD in transdermal creams or other topical application may be of benefit to pets with inflammatory skin conditions.
 Given how common dermatitis is in pets, more research in this area is definitely needed.